Increase Font SizeReset Font SizeDecrease Font Size

 <?php include('fast_edit/fast_edit.php');?>

-10. Once you're done preparing all of the header and footer information, you should expand slightly on the code supplied in step 7, to include reference to these two very important files.
-The only content in the parent .php pages at the root of your website should now be:
+10. Once you've prepared the header and footer information, you should expand slightly on the code supplied in step 7, to include reference to these two very important files.
+For simplicity, the only content in the parent .php pages at the root of your website should now be:

 <?php include('includes/header.html');?>